 I suppose not, but I really love the tang it adds.
 Let me let you in on a little secret.
 I haven't used store bought buttermilk in years.
 Once I learned how to make buttermilk myself, I always have done it that way.
 I'm sure it's not quite the same, but I don't like to waste and I don't use buttermilk every week.
 So I would rather just have a hack to be able to make it in a pinch.

 How do you make buttermilk at home?
 Simple.
 Milk and vinegar (or lemon juice).
-1 cup of milk to 1 tsp. of the acidic ingredient, either lemon juice or vinegar.
+1 cup of milk to 1 teaspoon of the acidic ingredient, either lemon juice or vinegar.
 Let it sit for 5-10 minutes to thicken and get the right flavor.
 And there you go!
 Homemade buttermilk.